 For more information about the Grassroots Arts Grant Program, please contact us at grants (at) ChathamArtsCouncil (dot) org.

 The Grassroots Grant Program is made possible by individual contributions to the Chatham County Arts Council’s general operating fund—and by the Grassroots Arts Program of the N.C.
 Arts Council, a division of the Department of Natural and Cultural Resources, with funding from the National Endowment for the Arts.

 Grassroots Arts Program :: Guidelines for Application

 Please note: The online form will not allow you to move forward in the application until all fields have been completed.
-We realize this is challenging, so we’ve provided LAST YEAR’S VERSION of the full application for your planning purposes here.
+We realize this is challenging, so we’ve provided A PRIOR YEAR’S VERSION of the full application for your planning purposes here.